TIBCOSoftware/flogo-cli/README.md

 Please submit a github issue if you would like to propose a significant change or request a new feature.

+##License
+flogo-cli is licensed under a BSD-type license.
+See TIBCO LICENSE.txt for license text.

 ### Support
 You can post your questions via [GitHub issues](https://github.com/TIBCOSoftware/flogo/issues)